 As Harm and his friends travel to army camps in Kalamazoo, Michigan, and then Louisville, Kentucky, they face daily temptations to forget God and turn from their faith.
 Fellow soldiers think nothing of taking the Lord’s name in vain.
 They gamble, drink, and “forage” from neighboring homes and farms.
 Harm and his friends gather regularly to sing the old psalms and discuss the Bible, but still, on occasion, they stumble and fall.

 As the war progresses, the boys from Holland battle Confederate General John Hunt Morgan in Western Kentucky, and endure an arduous march to Eastern Tennessee where they join the fighting around Knoxville.
 Later, they take part in General Sherman’s prolonged and bloody Atlanta campaign.
 Along the way, Harm and his friends face the harsh realities of war—exposure, disease, injury, and death.
 In the midst of such hardship, Harm’s faith is tried at every turn.
 His greatest conflict turns out to be spiritual.
 Will God give Harm the strength to stand for what is right, even if he finds himself opposed by friends?

 P.M.
-Kuiper is a husband and father and a member of the Protestant Reformed Churches.
+Kuiper is a member of the Protestant Reformed Churches.
 In his free time he enjoys wandering the great outdoors, writing, reading good literature, and playing guitar.
-He resides in Western Michigan.
+He resides in West Michigan.

-Paula Barone is a wife and mother and a member of the Protestant Reformed Churches.
-She is a former academic support teacher and enjoys drawing, reading, and indoor rock-climbing.
-She also lives in Western Michigan.
+Paula Barone is a member of the Protestant Reformed Churches and a former academic support teacher.
+She enjoys drawing, reading, and indoor rock climbing.
+She also lives in West Michigan.